ant-design/ant-design/components/drawer/demo/from-drawer.md

 ## en-US

-sed to carry edit related operations, need to close by clicking the close button.
+A drawer containing an editable form which needs to be collapsed by clicking the close button.

 ```jsx
 import { Drawer, Form, Button, Col, Row, Input, Select, DatePicker } from 'antd';